Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Backgrounds

 \subsection{Execution Traces}

 Modern large-scale machine learning systems consist of interleaved compute and communication operations, often with complex execution order and data flow.
-Execution traces (ETs) provide a structured view of these operations by capturing actual runtime behavior.
-They record the sequence of operations along with metadata such as device type, execution time, and memory usage.
-Tools like PyTorch profiler~\cite{pytorch-profiler}, Kineto~\cite{kineto}, PARAM~\cite{param}, and Chakra~\cite{chakra-schema} collect these traces at various abstraction levels.

-Graph-based formats are particularly useful.
+Graph-based formats are particularly useful to represent this behavior.
 They represent compute and communication operations as nodes, and encode data and control dependencies as edges.
-This structure enables analysis of execution order, critical paths, operator overlap, and performance bottlenecks. \autoref{fig:dependency} illustrates a simplified execution trace graph depicting GPU computations, communications, and their inter‑operation dependencies.
+This structure enables analysis of execution order, critical paths, operator overlap, and performance bottlenecks. \autoref{fig:dependency} illustrates a simplified execution graph depicting GPU computations, communications, and their inter‑operation dependencies.
 Operation specific parameters, such as the tensor size of a GeMM operation, are encoded as attributes within each node.
 Following the control and data dependencies from left to right, it reveals which operations must run sequentially and which can execute in parallel across different tensor objects.
 Labeled tensor sizes are updated following each computation or communication operation between dependent tensors.

+Execution traces (ETs) provide a structured view of these operations by capturing actual runtime behavior.
+They record the execution graph, along with additional metadata such as device type, execution time, and memory usage.
+Tools like PyTorch profiler~\cite{pytorch-profiler}, Kineto~\cite{kineto}, PARAM~\cite{param}, and Chakra~\cite{chakra-schema} collect these traces at various abstraction levels.